Yellow ribbon: Suicide prevention

-The yellow ribbon is an emblem for suicide prevention awareness, particularly for young people, and is used for suicide prevention awareness in many countries including the United States, Australia, New Zealand, Canada, the United Kingdom and Ireland.
+The yellow ribbon is an international emblem for suicide prevention awareness, particularly for young people, and is used for suicide prevention awareness in many countries including the United States, Australia, New Zealand, Canada, the United Kingdom and Ireland.

-In Brazil, "Yellow September" is a movement to raise awareness about the problem of suicide in the country.
+In Brazil, "Yellow September" is a movement to raise awareness about the problem of suicide in the country - for more see under Brazil.

 In the United States, the Yellow Ribbon Suicide Prevention Program is a community-based program primarily developed to address youth/teen/young adult suicides (ages 10–25) through public awareness campaigns, education and training and by helping communities build capacity.
 The program began in September 1994 after the suicide of 17-year-old Mike Emme.

 Usage in various countries

 Australia

 In Australia, the Save Albert Park group has utilized the yellow ribbon as a symbol of protest.
 The group is a coalition protesting the reclamation of public space in Albert Park, Melbourne for the annual Australian Grand Prix.
 When the race moved to Melbourne in 1996, yellow ribbons were tied around the trees in the park which were designated for removal.
 Although the group was unsuccessful in protecting the designated trees, they and their supporters still tie ribbons around the trees each year at the time of the race.

 In 2009, the yellow ribbon was used during the appeal for those affected by the 2009 Victorian bushfires.

 The yellow ribbon is also used for the Australian National Road Safety Week.